redditraffler/redditraffler/README.md

 Non-development related questions or issues can be forwarded to me on [Reddit](https://reddit.com/u/xozzo) or via [e-mail](mailto:admin@redditraffler.com).

 ## Development Requirements
+redditraffler is a [Flask](https://github.com/pallets/flask) app with jQuery for DOM manipulation, so you'll need to know Python and/or JavaScript for development.
+The required tools are:
 * Python 3.6+
 * pip
-* Redis
+* Redis for job queueing and caching
+* PostgreSQL is recommended since it's used in production, but SQLite will work fine.
 * Reddit API keys (one web app, one script app)
-* PostgreSQL is recommended but SQLite will work

 ## Installation
 ```